On this page:

 U-M Faculty and Staff Counseling and Consultation Office provides short-term counseling, personalized coaching and educational presentations for staff, faculty and their immediate family members.

-Note: services at the UM Health System are not covered by students' health service fee.
-For more information, see Who Can Use UHS?
+Note: Services at the U-M Health System are not covered by students' health service fee.
+Students and other patients would be responsible for paying any costs incurred.

 U-M Depression Center